ricn/ricn.github.io/_drafts/reactjs-and-rails.markdown

 {% endhighlight %}

 Run `bundle install`

+Then we need to add react to `application.js`:

+{% highlight javascript %}
+// app/assets/javascripts/application.js

+//= require react

+{% endhighlight %}

+Make sure to require react after turbolinks or weird things might happen.

+You also need to configure variants to use for different environments.
+There are 2 variants available. `:development` gives you the unminified version of React.
+This provides extra debugging and error prevention. `:production` gives you the minified version of React which strips out comments and helpful warnings, and minifies.

+{% highlight ruby %}
+# config/environments/development.rb
+Rails.application.configure do
+  config.react.variant = :development
+end

+# config/environments/production.rb
+Rails.application.configure do
+  config.react.variant = :production
+end
+{% endhighlight %}

 Next, we need to create a home controller which we will wire to the root url: